What Is Candor? Meaning, Definition, and Why It Matters in Call Centers

 FAQ

-What are the benefits of candor in the call center?
+What are the benefits of candor in a call center?

 Call center candor builds trust, improves communication, and fosters a culture of continuous improvement.
 It encourages honest feedback, leading to: